XDC-Community/docs/get-details/wallet-integration/metamask.md

 - Learn about MetaMask
 - Connect MetaMask to XDC network
-- Interact with XDC smart contract using MetaMask
+- Send tokens over XDC apothem testnet using MetaMask

 ## 📰 About MetaMask